Erica97/MLH2022/README.md

 Werkzeug

-## Description of the dataset used in demo
+## Data source for the test .csv file

 Link to dataset: https://data.cityofnewyork.us/Business/NYCgov-Poverty-Measure-Data-2014-/aqqw-n6ec

 The dataset is the  NYC Open Data NYCgov 2014 Poverty Measure Data File.
 This file contains poverty rates and related data from theNYCgov poverty measure data.
-For the purpose of this project we chose to focus on the following categories:
-Borough, Citizen Status, Education Level, Ethnicity, and Poverty Status.
+For the purpose of this project we chose to focus on the following categories: Borough, Citizen Status, Education Level, Ethnicity, and Poverty Status.

 Extractions from this poverty dataset are compelling and meaningful.
 Using this data, we can see the various relationships between boroughs, ethnicity, citizenship, education, and poverty level.
 This may help to see the discrepancies in all these factors and poverty levels.
 This includes trends in level of education and ethnicity, levels of education and poverty, citizenship status and poverty, and borough and poverty levels.
 Given the current politics in NYC, extracting and understanding these relationships is extremely important and relevant to see discrepencies and how we need to better support marginalized groups in NYC.